lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 ## Design Details

+### Virtual Open Drain

+In devices which lack a true open drain buffer functionality, this IP implements a "virtual Open Drain" functionality.
+The SDA and SCL outputs are assumed to be connected to a tri-state buffer, with independent enable outputs for both signals.

+Rather than toggling the buffer inputs, the buffer inputs are *continuously asserted low*, and instead the buffer *enable* signals are toggled.
+The SDA or SCL buffers are enabled for a logical "Low" output on the respective signal, and are disabled for logical "High" outputs.
+This arrangement allows the the output pins to float high if there is no conflict from external devices, or to be pulled low if there is a conflict (as is required for clock-stretching or--in future revisions-- muli-host functionality).

+This arrangement is necessary for FPGA builds.

 ### Override Mode for Direct Pin Access

 The I2C hardware interface consists of two external pins, SCL and SDA, whose behavior is described in the [I2C specification](https://www.nxp.com/docs/en/user-guide/UM10204.pdf).